Yun Ah-sun: 2024–25 season: World Championship debut

 In late November, Yun would compete at the annual South Korean Ranking Competition, where she finished fourth.
 With this result, Yun was selected to compete at the 2025 Four Continents Championships.
 One month later, Yun placed fifth at the 2025 South Korean Championships.
 As the second-highest ranked senior-eligible women's skater at the event, she was named to the 2025 World team.

 Going on to compete at the 2025 Four Continents Championships in Seoul, Yun finished in ninth place.
 Prior to the World Championships, Yun changed her free skate from Scheherazade back to a past program from the 2021-22 season, which contains music from The Mummy Returns.
 At the World Championships, she placed thirty-first in the short program and did not advance to the free skate.

 2025–2026 season

 Yun began the season by competing on the 2025–26 Challenger Series, placing ninth at the 2025 CS Kinoshita Group Cup, winning the silver medal at the 2025 CS Denis Ten Memorial Challenge, and finishing sixth at the 2025 CS Trialeti Trophy.
 She then went on to compete on the 2025–26 Grand Prix circuit, placing tenth at 2025 Skate Canada International and seventh at the 2025 NHK Trophy.

+In January, Yun finished eleventh at the 2026 South Korean Championships.
+Following the withdrawal of Kim Chae-yeon, Yun was named to the 2026 Four Continents team where she finished in 14th place.

+2026–2027 season

+Yun opened her season with a fourth place finish at the 2026 CS Lombardia Trophy.